pivotal-ben-chacko/Tanzu-Kubernetes-Grid/kubernetes/README.md

  2. **initialDelaySeconds** - tells the kubelet that it should wait 5 seconds before performing the first probe.

 To perform a probe, the kubelet executes the command `cat /tmp/healthy` in the target container.
 If the command succeeds, it returns 0, and the kubelet considers the container to be alive and healthy.
 If the command returns a non-zero value, the kubelet kills the container and restarts it.

+**Readiness Probe**

+Sometimes, applications are temporarily unable to serve traffic.
+For example, an application might need to load large data or configuration files during startup, or depend on external services after startup.
+In such cases, you don't want to kill the application, but you don't want to send it requests either.
+Kubernetes provides readiness probes to detect and mitigate these situations.
+A pod with containers reporting that they are not ready does not receive traffic through Kubernetes Services.